danngreen/dot-files/README.md

 ln -s dot-files/zshrc .zshrc
 ```

-Then it will use `stow` to symlink the vim directory to ~/.vim and the nvim dir to ~/.config/nvim
+Then it will use `stow` to symlink the nvim dir to ~/.config/nvim

 ```
 cd dot-files